Mohammedvaraliya/PythonGUI-Notepad/README.md

 # PythonGUI-Notepad

-Simple Notepad by MOHAMMED VARALIYA using python GUI tkinter.
+A Notepad by MOHAMMED VARALIYA using python GUI tkinter.

 Note: I will not take any responsibility of someone else's ill act with my program.
 But I do believe that a real learner will learn a lot from this.<br/>